jstuder3/nl-pl_moco/README.md

     --base_data_folder: folder that contains the cleaned CodeSearchNet dataset
     --debug_data_skip_interval: take only every i-th entry of the train/val dataset to decrease amount of data used
     --always_use_full_val: ignores the debug_data_skip_interval flag for the validation set
-    --seed: seed used for randomized operations such as MLP initialization or augmentation (needed to get correct results on multi-GPU training where every GPU has its own copy of the model)
+    --seed: seed used for randomized operations such as MLP initialization or EDA augmentation (needed to get correct results on multi-GPU training where every GPU has its own copy of the model)
     --accelerator: PyTorch Lightning accelerator to use
     --plugins: PyTorch Lightning plugins to use
     --precision: floating point precision to use